 Young also recommends keeping your note-taking process very simple.
 For physical books, Young uses an index card or a sheet of paper folded to index card size.
 When using an e-reader like a Kindle, he suggests using digital annotations to add question notes.

-James Clear’s daily reading strategy
+How to develop a daily reading strategy

 James Clear is an entrepreneur, speaker, and writer.
 His blog focuses on behavioral psychology and the habits of successful people.

 Clear’s approach to reading more is to set a simple daily goal.
 Every morning as part of his daily routine, Clear reads 20 pages of a book.
 That pace sets him up to read around 36 books per year.

 Clear says this works because 20 pages per day is a small enough daily goal to not be intimidating.
 “Most people can finish reading 20 pages within 30 minutes,” he says, “And if you do it first thing in the morning, then the urgencies of the day don’t get in the way.”

 Clear also reads at other times during the day when he has time.
 For instance, he often reads as part of his nightly routine to wind down for sleep.
 “But regardless of what happens during the rest of the day,” he says, “I still get my 20 pages in each morning.”

 Clear says even if his daily 20 pages is the only reading he does, that small amount adds up quickly.
 He recommends fitting reading into the first hour of your day, if it’s important to you:

 Before you move on to the normal bustle of the day, invest in yourself.
 Before your life turns into a whirlwind of activity, read a book that will make you better.